Nishanth-Gowda/Nishanth-Gowda-Portfolio/README.md

 # Nishanth-Gowda-Portfolio

 This is a resume portfolio website created using HTML, CSS, JavaScript, and Typed.js.
-The website is designed to showcase my skills and experience as a developer and provide a platform to share my work and projects.
+The website is designed to showcase my skills and experience as a Cloud Engineer and provide a platform to share my work and projects.
+You can access the site using the url: www.nishanth.cloud

 The website is built using an open-source project from Lucas Angelo as a starting point.
 This project was bootstrapped using the latest web development technologies and tools such as HTML, CSS, and JavaScript.